Financial Help for People With Disabilities

 USACares Emergency America’s Heroes: Helps post 9/11 veterans pay essential bills, including food and utilities, average grant is $650.

-American Legion Temporary Financial Assistance: Grants for families of eligible veterans with minor children for shelter, food, utilities and health care.
+American Legion Temporary Financial Assistance: Grants for families of eligible veterans with minor children for shelter, food, utilities, and health care.

 Recycled Rides: Provides refurbished vehicles to qualifying veterans at no cost.

-Financial Help for Disabled Children
+Financial Help for Children with Disabilities

 SSI for Children with Disabilities